Maltese football league system

 The Maltese football leagues system of association football is made up of a set of leagues organised and controlled by the Malta Football Association.
-Malta has had a top level football division since 1909; it continues on today with the current system.
+Malta has had a top level football division since 1909; and only the Maltese Premier League is considered Professional.
+It continues on today with the current system.

 Previous Formats

 Pre-2011/12 Format

 This system included four tiers.
 All of the leagues are currently sponsored by Bank of Valletta:

 The Maltese Premier League is probably most criticised for a format that is similar to that of the Scottish Premier League, where the league is split up into two phases, a first one with two rounds (home and away – formally, since the league is played within three or four stadiums only), and the second phase accommodates a split of the 12 teams into a Championship Pool (top six teams) and the Relegation Pool (bottom six teams).
 Also, a particular characteristic of the Maltese Premier League is that once the split takes place, the points gathered in the previous two rounds, are halved, supposedly to create more competition.

 In parallel to these leagues run a number of Knock Out competitions, the most prominent one being the FA Trophy.